 Welcome to WanderWisdom

 —a community of adventurers, travelers, and wanderers who come together to share experience and knowledge about exploring all over the world.
-From the lush green hills of Ireland, to the golden coast of California and the Wizarding World of Harry Potter, this is the place to write about where to visit, how to get where you’re going, and what not to miss.
+From the lush green hills of Ireland to the golden coast of California and the Wizarding World of Harry Potter, this is the place to write about where to visit, how to get there, and what not to miss.
 Most importantly, this is the place to share the awe and reverence that going somewhere new inspires in us all.

 To write for WanderWisdom, authors must comply with HubPages’s Editorial Policy.
 In addition to the requirements listed there, here are some recommendations and tips on how to craft high-quality articles for this particular site.

 - Specificity and Details: We recommend including specific, useful details that inform potential travelers about how and why to travel to specific destinations.
 Give us that little travel tidbit that only you know because of your own experiences, or give readers specifics about what was good or bad about a place or attraction; this will make your article stand out amongst the mass of generic travel writing that is available online nowadays.

 - Write From Experience: It is best if articles are written from the informed perspective of someone who has actually traveled to a specific place or by way of a specific mode of transportation.
 We want our authors to write from a place of knowledge, and it is optimal when it’s easily apparent to readers that they can trust the information and recommendations that you share.

 - Original and Beautiful Photos: Articles should contain high-quality images, preferably taken by the author.
 If not taken by the author, photos must be accurately sourced and of high quality.
 Travel writing is greatly enhanced by photos of a beautiful location that make you ache to go there.
 Not only will these images help you keep readers on your page, but they will also increase your credibility as an author by proving that you have actually visited the location(s) in question.